olifolkerd/tabulator/README.md

 ---|---
-dataLoading|Data is being loaded (from string, array or AJAX source) dataLoadError|There is has been an error loading data from an AJAX source renderStarted|Table is has started to render renderComplete|Table is has finished being rendered sortStarted|Table has started sorting
+dataLoading|Data is being loaded (from string, array or AJAX source) dataLoadError|There is has been an error loading data from an AJAX source dataEdited|A function that edits data has completed (cell edit, add row, delete row) renderStarted|Table is has started to render renderComplete|Table is has finished being rendered sortStarted|Table has started sorting